Roxana High School: 1802-1989

 Throughout the 1960s and 1970s, the district included four elementary schools: Central, Rosewood Heights, Burbank and South Roxana.
 Roxana Junior High School was built adjacent to the high school; today, they are one contiguous building.
 Central, Rosewood, South Roxana, and the Junior High buildings were all constructed simultaneously with the 1954 erection of the large gymnasium at the high school.

 Brushey Grove School was sold at public auction in 1971.
 A US Bank now stands on the spot previously occupied by Brushey Grove School, and a commemorative marker can be found in its parking lot noting the existence of the old school.

-Roxana School was located on Edwardsville Road in Roxana, between Walnut and Tydeman, facing the Standard Oil Refinery fence.
+Roxana School was located on Old Edwardsville Road in Roxana, between Walnut and Tydeman, facing the Standard Oil Refinery fence.
 After its demolition, the land was sold to a trucking company, and it has been used for that purpose since at least 1970.

-Edison School was located at the southwest corner of Tydeman and Central Avenue in Roxana, directly across the street from the First Baptist Church of Roxana.
+Edison School was located at the northwest corner of Tydeman and Central Avenue in Roxana, directly across the street from the First Baptist Church of Roxana.
 After Edison's demolition in the late 1960s, Roxana Public Library was built on the site in 1970.

 Burbank added an addition in 1966.
 However, as enrollment began to decline with the passage of the post-war baby boom, schools began closing.
 Burbank, the oldest of the four, closed in 1983 and was sold to a local chiropractor.
 The building was given to the city and razed in 2009.

 Rosewood Heights School followed in 1989, and the building has since been razed.
 Following the closure of these two schools, sixth graders were moved to the junior high building, and the remaining two grade schools (Central School and South Roxana School) now service grades Pre-K through 5.